-Founded in 1983, Lower Zambezi National Park is still mostly undeveloped, offering visitors the chance to experience nature at its unspoilt best.
+Founded in 1983, Lower Zambezi National Park is still mostly undeveloped, offering visitors the chance to experience nature at its unspoiled best.

 The rugged landscape is as diverse as the animal life.
 Tall cliffs in the north of Lower Zambezi National Park provide a home for white-fronted and carmine bee eaters, while the river edge is shaded by ebony and fig trees.
 Acacia albida, or winterthorn trees, are abundant in the park, and provide renewable sources of nutritious food for the elephant herds.

 Visitors to Lower Zambezi National Park can head to one of the lodges on site for a range of thrilling activities.

 Boating down the river can be easily organised, and is a fantastic way of seeing much of the stunning wildlife the park has to offer.
 The lodges offer a range of river based activities, like sunset cruises, fishing trips, and canoe safari.
 Anglers can rent all the equipment they need at the lodges, and will find that fishing is at its finest in September and October.
 Many lodges are nestled on the riverbank themselves, so after a day of wild safari guests can relax under the stars by the Zambezi River.

 Lodges offer walking safaris and game drives with highly experienced guides around Lower Zambezi National Park, so you can see animals on the vast plains and get closer to more of the park’s wild beauty.
 Most of the lodges offer more activities for adventure or relaxation in this amazing setting, from hiking to massage.
 All lodges at Lower Zambezi National Park offer pick-up from Lusaka